Royal Households of the United Kingdom: Constitutio Domus Regis

 The above six office-holders were paid five shillings per day; the chancellor received this invariably, but the others' pay was reduced on days when they ate in hall at the king's expense.

 The office of chancellor was still comparatively new, but it appears from his remuneration that he held a degree of seniority within the household.
 The chancellor was a senior churchman and head of the Chapel; he also had custody of the great seal, used to validate documents issued in the king's name.
 Working under him were the master of the writing office (magister scriptorii), the chaplain keeper (capellanus custos) of the chapel and relics, and several clerks.
 The clerks (who were clerics) drafted official documents and also served in the chapel, which saw to the king's spiritual needs: there they said mass, heard confessions, and kept custody of the royal relics.
 The chancellor's department (the chancery) was named after the screen (Latin cancella) which separated the clerks from the main body of the hall.

 The seneschals (or stewards) and the butler between them provided food and drink for the king's hall.
 They oversaw various subsidiary officers who, although they received a lower wage, were far from being menial servants, as evidenced by the example of one Roger, who served as larderer to Henry I and was afterwards appointed Bishop of Hereford.

 The chamber saw to the king's personal needs and was the main financial office of the government.
 It had two divisions: the royal bedchamber (Latin: camera regis) and the chamber of the court (Latin: camera curie).
 The latter chamber handled the finances; albeit by this time the treasurer is named alongside the master chamberlain, serving as head of an emerging new department (namely the Exchequer).
 Under the master chamberlain were lesser chamberlains and others, who undertook various practical duties.

 The constables oversaw the outdoor staff and the familia militaris (Latin for military household).
 The outdoor staff included huntsmen, houndsmen, and foresters.
 The military household were knights who received wages and formed the backbone of the army.
 Historian C. W. Hollister likened it to "something between a royal bodyguard [...] and a small standing army."

 Also listed is the master marshal (magister marescallus).
 It is known from later references (c.
-1170) that the master marshal was responsible for preserving order within the verge of the king's court; similarly, at time of war he had charge of military discipline.
+1170) that the master marshal was responsible for preserving order within the verge of the king's court (a jurisdiction that became known as the marshalsea); similarly, at time of war he had charge of military discipline.
 He also had financial duties: keeping a tally of certain household expenditures, and in wartime functioning as paymaster of the military.
 Assisting the master marshal were four other marshals.